Looking for alternatives to Upwork?

 The Muse - Aside from providing kick-ass career advice in general, The Muse has a board dedicated to high-quality remote and work-from-home jobs.

 LinkedIn ProFinder - This is for local contract and freelance opportunities.
-You get 10 free proposals before having to pay a monthly fee.
-I have been signed up for ProFinder for about 6 months, and 10 opportunities have come through.
-I have applied for two.
-Warning: Pro Finder is annoying to set up.
-Be sure your LinkedIn is top notch with a professional bio and several recommendations.
-But I did get a client through here, so hopefully you do, too.
+You get 10 free proposals before having to pay a monthly fee, so choose wisely.
+I have been signed up for ProFinder for a while and see good opportunities weekly.
+Keep in mind that Pro Finder is annoying to set up initially, because you have to make sure your LinkedIn is top notch with a professional bio and several recommendations or else you won’t get approved.
+I did get a client through Pro Finder.

 Betalist - This site for startup jobs offers both remote and on-site positions, and it has many industries.
 There are more on-site positions than remote, but most of the companies are startups or tech companies that may be flexible on this depending on your location and skillset.